Satellites of spherical subgroups: Homogeneous spherical data associated with satellites

-The spherical satellite $H_{\mathcal S}$ corresponding to the minimal face of $\V$ is $G$-conjugate to $H$.
-On the opposite side, there is a unique, up to a $G$-conjugation, horospherical satellite $H_\varnothing$ which corresponds to the whole cone $\V$ (cf.~Proposition \ref{pro:sat}(2)).
-The valuation cone $\V$ is cosimplicial and it has $2^k$ faces.
-So $H$ has exactly $2^k$ spherical satellites.
+The spherical satellite $H_\Sigma$ corresponding to the minimal face of $\V$ is $G$-conjugate to $H$.
+On the opposite side, there is a unique, up to a $G$-conjugation, horospherical satellite $H_\varnothing$ which corresponds to the whole cone $\V$ (cf.~Proposition \ref{pro:sat} (2)).
+Recall that the valuation cone $\V$ is cosimplicial and that it has $2^k$ faces.
+Consequently, $H$ has exactly $2^k$ spherical satellites.